wadmiraal/Colibri/README.md

 ## Controllers

-All controllers must extend the `C_Controller` class.
+All controllers should extend the `Colibri\Controller` class.
 All public methods with no prefixing underscore will be considered "callable" and can be mapped to in the url.
 Colibri uses the standard `controller/method/param1/param2/.../paramN` paradigm for routing the requests.
+Each parameter is then passed, in the same order, to the class method.

 ## Helper functions